| Tropes G-L

 O'Neill: That's weird.
 The Goa'uld are damn litter bugs, they leave all kinds of crap lying around.

-- Love at First Mind-Meld: Orlin falls in love with Carter the very instant he meets her, but he tries to justify it by explaining that Ascended beings can join their essences to another person and understand them on a fundamental level right away.
+- Love at First Sight: Orlin falls in love with Carter the very instant he meets her, but he tries to justify it by explaining that Ascended beings can join their essences to another person and understand them on a fundamental level right away.
 Carter is skeptical and, even though she warms up to him eventually, never does fall in love with him in return.

 - Low Culture, High Tech: